jf87/scalable_web_systems/session-02/hands-on-05/README.md

 with the world, to do so you will need to create a Google Cloud Platform project.

+**If you have not yet a project on Google Cloud Platform, go back to the exercise for the first lecture and follow the instructions!**

 1. Visit https://console.developers.google.com and log in with your credentials.
-1. Click on `create a project` and choose a name and project ID
-1. Run `gcloud init` and choose your recently created project.
-No need to set Compute zones.
+2. In your terminal, go to the folder of your project and run `gcloud init` and choose your Google Cloud project.
+There is no need to set Compute zones!

 That's it!
 You can now deploy your code to the Google App Engine servers: